-400 Our multiple records of meteorology adjacent to our research site (Fig. 2), which we used to inform our simple model of 401 NEE, can also shed light on the larger discussion of recent droughts in the Amazon.
-Previous reports of 21st century droughts in 402 this region are inconsistent.
-For the 2010 Amazon drought, Lewis et al. (2011) show that water deficits during were minimal in 403 the Eastern Amazon region, consistent with our findings.
-However, Doughty et al. (2015) report ubiquitous detrimental effects of 404 the 2010 drought basin-wide, including a -3 MgC ha-1 GEP anomaly overlying the TNF.
-Our results contradict these findings: we 405 did not find anomalously low water inputs, nor a concurrent GEP or NEE anomaly (Fig. 7b), in 2010.
-For the 2005 Amazon 406 drought, Zeng et al. (2008) claim that North Tropical Atlantic warming in the dry Jul-Oct quarter led to rainfall reductions 407 everywhere in the Amazon, a result not borne out by our precipitation analysis.
-The two supposedly basin-wide droughts in 2005 408 and 2010 did not appear to affect the region in which this particular site lies.
-Measurements and empirical modeling of CWD 409 over time support this finding because no interim disturbances were detected between 2001 and 2011 (Fig. 3).
-The spatial extent 410 and severity with which a more recent 2015-2016 El Niño drought impacted Amazon forests, however, remains to be quantified.
+Previous reports of 21st century droughts in this region are inconsistent.
+Lewis et al. (2011) show that water deficits during the 2010 drought were minimal in the Eastern Amazon region, consistent with our findings.
+However, Doughty et al. (2015) report ubiquitous detrimental effects of the 2010 drought basin-wide.
+Doughty et al. (2015) report a region of a drought-induced -3 MgC ha-1 GEP anomaly overlying the Tapajos forest in 2010.
+Our results contradict these findings: we did not find anomalously low water inputs, nor a concurrent GEP or NEE anomaly (Fig. 7b), in 2010.
+Additionally, Zeng et al. (2008) claim that North Tropical Atlantic warming in the dry 2005 Jul-Oct quarter led to rainfall reductions everywhere in the Amazon, a result not borne out by our precipitation analysis.
+The two supposedly basin-wide droughts in 2005 and 2010 did not appear to affect the region in which this particular site lies.
+Measurements and empirical modeling of CWD over time support this finding because no interim disturbances were detected between 2001 and 2011 (Fig. 3).
+The spatial extent and severity with which a more recent 2015-2016 El Niño drought impacted Amazon forests, however, remains to be precisely quantified.